Werundy/Random-Background-Color-Flipper/README.md

 Practicing JS by doing little projects

 I'll be practicing Javascript by doing little projects, improving and developing new features.
-This is going to be my journey through JS
+Here will be uploaded all my journey through JS